-2. Scope of the Licensing Act 2003
+Scope of the Licensing Act 2003

+- 2.1 Subject to exemptions set out in the Act, the Act and this Policy apply to applications for:

+- Retail sale of alcohol

+- Supply of alcohol to club members

+- Provision of 'regulated entertainment' to the public, to club members or with a view to profit

-- 2.1 Subject to the conditions, definitions and the exemptions referred to in Schedule 1 of the Act, the types of entertainment regulated by the Act (as amended by the Live Music Act 2012 ("the 2012 Act") and the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013) ("the 2013 Order") are: - a performance of a play; - an exhibition of a film: - an indoor sporting event; - a boxing or wrestling entertainment; - a contest, exhibition or display which combines boxing or wrestling with one or more martial arts ("combined fighting sports"): - a performance of live music; - any playing of recorded music; - a performance of dance; - entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance. - The supply of hot food and/or drink from any premises between 11.00 p.m. and 5.00 am - 2.2 To be licensable, one or more of these activities needs to be provided (at least partly) to entertain an audience; has to be held on premises made available (again, at least in part) for the purpose of enabling that activity; and must also take place either: - in the presence of a public audience, or - in private, where a charge is made with a view to profit. - 2.3 The amendments made to the Act by the 2012 Act and the 2013 Order do not prevent more than one activity (or for a single activity, more than one performance or event) being held concurrently, provided that the audience for each such performance or event does not exceed the threshold at which such a performance or event becomes licensable.
+- 2.2 Subject to the conditions, definitions and the exemptions referred to in Schedule 1 of the Act, the types of entertainment regulated by the Act (as amended by the Live Music Act 2012 ("the 2012 Act") and the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013) ("the 2013 Order") are:

+- a performance of a play;

+- an exhibition of a film;

+- an indoor sporting event;

+- a boxing or wrestling entertainment;

+- a contest, exhibition or display which combines boxing or wrestling with one or more martial arts ("combined fighting sports");

+- a performance of live music;

+- any playing of recorded music;

+- a performance of dance;

+- entertainment of a similar description to a performance of live music, any playing of recorded music or a performance of dance.

+- The supply of hot food and/or drink from any premises between 11.00 p.m. and 5.00 am

+- 2.3 To be licensable, one or more of these activities needs to be provided (at least partly) to entertain an audience; has to be held on premises made available (again, at least in part) for the purpose of enabling that activity; and must also take place either:

+- in the presence of a public audience, or

+- in private, where a charge is made with a view to profit.

+- 2.4 The amendments made to the Act by the 2012 Act and the 2013 Order do not prevent more than one activity (or for a single activity, more than one performance or event) being held concurrently, provided that the audience for each such performance or event does not exceed the threshold at which such a performance or event becomes licensable.
 In some circumstances, there will be a clear distinction between performances or events; for example, in separate rooms or on separate floors.
 However, any person involved in organising or holding these activities must ensure that audiences do not grow or migrate so that the audience exceeds the relevant limit for any one performance or event at any time.
-If uncertain, it might be easier and more flexible to secure an appropriate authorisation. - 2.4 Circumstances under which activities will not be licensable.
+If uncertain, it might be easier and more flexible to secure an appropriate authorisation.

+2.5 Circumstances under which activities will not be licensable.